liw5589/liw5589/README.md

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=liw5589&show_icons=true&theme=radical)

-- 🔭 I’m currently working on LIGNex1
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning about C, C++, Cuda C
+👯 We can meet on My Tistroy https://steve-coding.tistory.com/
 <!--
 **liw5589/liw5589** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.